Build an MLOps Pipeline

 can be applied to a wide variety of environment-specific configurations.
 It can also be used anything that shouldn’t be included in a Git repository.
 For example: if your deployment needs a secret application credential, you can store in a separate .env file that is available to your Ansible client (not in a Git repository), get Ansible to read it into a variable, and then use ArgoCD + Helm to substitute that secret where needed in your Kubernetes application definition.

-Deployment with secrets: our deployment includes some services that require authentication, e.g. the MinIO object store.
+Deployment with secrets: our deployment includes some services that require authentication, e.g. the object store (MinIO) and database (Postgres) used by the model registry.
 We don’t want to include passwords or other secrets in our Git repository, either!
-To address this, we will have Ansible generate a secret password and register it with Kubernetes (and print it, so we ourselves can access the MinIO dashboard!):
+To address this, we will have Ansible generate a secret password and register it with Kubernetes, e.g.:

 - name: Generate MinIO secret key